Colin Self (composer): Biography

 Self was born in Aloha, Oregon.
 They studied puppetry and experimental writing at Evergreen State College in Olympia, Washington from 2006 to 2008.
 They transferred to the School of Art Institute of Chicago and completed their BFA in 2010.
 Soon after, Self relocated to New York where they began performing regularly as a solo artist and in groups like Chez Deep, 2 Pretty, and the #HDBoyz.
 Self started a monthly alternative queer party Clump, which raised money for a biannual microgrant the Radical Diva Grant and which featured DJs, performances, and readings, with artists like Umfang, Mykki Blanco, and Andrea Crespo.
-Since 2014, Self has performed as part of an electronic music trio with Holly Herndon.
+Since 2014, Self has performed as part of an electronic music trio with Holly Herndon and Mat Dryhurst.
 They graduated from Bard College's Milton Avery Graduate School of the Arts in Hudson, New York studying music and sound in 2017.
 In 2018, Self premiered Siblings (Elation VI), the final opera of "The Elation Series" at MoMA PS1 which corresponded with the release of Siblings on RVNG Intl. in November 2018.